 Project Swole has signed up for a Spartan Race!
 It will be a 5k spring with multiple obstacles to break up the run.
 While preparing for this, we’ve been running more than usual, and the wear and tear on the old piggies add up after even just a few runs.
-Therefore we’ve decided to seek out and publish some of the best tips we can find to help runners protect their feet.
+Therefore we’ve decided to seek out and publish some of the best tips we can find to help runners care for their feet.

 Today we will be sharing 7 solid strategies to help you alleviate the pain and soreness in your feet, and also help to prevent foot injuries that might sideline you from being able to follow your running regimen.